Tangerine-Community/Tangerine/README.md

 View the app at <http://localhost:4200>.

-If using ngrok.io ot tunnelto.dev, add the --disable-host-check flag to the `npm start` command.
+If using ngrok.io ot tunnelto.dev, use the `'start-using-proxy' script, which
+` adds the --disable-host-check flag to the `npm start` command.

 It's nice that the Angular webpack dev server will reload your browser when making changes in the tangy-form folder.

+After launching the app, run the proxy:

+`tunnelto --subdomain my-subdomain --port 4200`

 ## Deprecated Version of Tangerine